Compatible Support Forums: What is the proper way to install nvidia video drivers?

 BE SURE AND TURN OFF YOUR ANTI-VIRUS SOFTWARE.

-That was the only time things didn't seem to be right after updating the drivers......
+That was the only time things didn't seem to be right after up[censored] the drivers......
 I had left my Norton AV on , and for whatever reason the install and results were way off.

 Even Nvidia recommends turning off any AV software during the install.